cysouw/diathesis/text/c01_introduction.md

 The most widespread promotion to subject attested in German is the diathesis with role-remapping ~~[Ø > SBJ > OBJ]~~, called ~~novative~~ here (based on Lat. *novare* 'renew, refresh, change').
 This role-remapping is best known as 'causative', but this semantic characterisation does not hold for all examples of this diathesis.
 Various other novative diatheses exist in which the new nominative is not a causer but an experiencer or a permission giver.

-Semantically, the most widespread kind of novative adds a new causer to the construction, like with the diatheses between *brennen* 'to burn (intrans.)' and *verbrennen* 'to burn (trans.)' [@Next], see [@sec:preverb-causative].
+Semantically, the most widespread kind of novative adds a new causer to the construction, like with the diatheses between *brennen* 'to burn (intrans.)' and *verbrennen* 'to burn (trans.)' [@next], see [@sec:preverb-causative].
 Such a diathesis is aptly called a ~~causative~~.

 :::ex
 a.
 Das Holz brennt.
 b.
 Ich verbrenne das Holz.
 :::

-The *sehen + Infinitiv* diathesis [@Next], see [@sec:infinitive-sehen], adds a new nominative subject and the old subject is turned into an accusative.
+The *sehen + Infinitiv* diathesis [@next], see [@sec:infinitive-sehen], adds a new nominative subject and the old subject is turned into an accusative.
 This diathesis is thus structurally an example of a novative ~~[Ø > SBJ > OBJ]~~.
 However, the newly added nominative is not a causer.
 The new role is better described as an experiencer, so this diathesis can semantically be called an ~~experientive~~.

 :::ex
 a.
 Der Junge putzt den Tisch.
 b.
 Meine Mutter sieht den Jungen den Tisch putzen.
 :::

-Likewise, the *lassen + Infinitiv* diathesis [@Next], see [@sec:infinitive-lassen-causative] is also structurally a novative ~~[Ø > SBJ > OBJ]~~.
+Likewise, the *lassen + Infinitiv* diathesis [@next], see [@sec:infinitive-lassen-causative] is also structurally a novative ~~[Ø > SBJ > OBJ]~~.
 This diathesis has multiple possible interpretations, among them also a causative reading.
-However, in the example in [@Next] the newly added nominative is allowing the action to happen, not causing it, so this diathesis can semantically be called a ~~permissive~~.
+However, in the example in [@next] the newly added nominative is allowing the action to happen, not causing it, so this diathesis can semantically be called a ~~permissive~~.
 This typically happens with 'unergative' predicates, see [@sec:participles-restrictions].

 :::ex
 a.
 Das Baby schläft.